William Faulkner: The Sound and the Fury

-1929-1931
+19291931

 In 1929, Faulkner married Estelle Oldham, with Andrew Kuhn serving as best man at the wedding.
 Estelle brought with her two children from her previous marriage to Cornell Franklin and Faulkner hoped to support his new family as a writer.
-Faulkner and Estelle later had a daughter, Jill, in 1933.
+Faulkner and Estelle had one child together, daughter Jill (1933—2008).
 He began writing As I Lay Dying in 1929 while working night shifts at the University of Mississippi Power House.
 The novel was published in 1930.

 Beginning in 1930, Faulkner sent some of his short stories to various national magazines.
 Several of these were published and brought him enough income to buy a house in Oxford for his family, which he named Rowan Oak.
 Fueled by a desire to make money, Faulkner wrote Sanctuary.
 With limited royalties from his work, he published short stories in magazines such as The Saturday Evening Post to supplement his income.

 Light in August and Hollywood years

 By 1932, Faulkner was in need of money.
 He asked Wasson to sell the serialization rights for his newly completed novel, Light in August, to a magazine for $5,000, but none accepted the offer.
 Then MGM Studios offered Faulkner work as a screenwriter in Hollywood.
-Faulkner was not an avid movie goer and had reservations about working in the movie industry.
-As André Bleikasten comments, he “was in dire need of money and had no idea how to get it…So he went to Hollywood.”
-It has been noted that authors like Faulkner were not always hired for their writing prowess but "to enhance the prestige of the …writers who hired them."
+Faulkner was not an avid moviegoer and had reservations about working in the movie industry.
+As André Bleikasten comments, he "was in dire need of money and had no idea how to get it...So he went to Hollywood."
+It has been noted that authors like Faulkner were not always hired for their writing prowess but "to enhance the prestige of the ...writers who hired them."
 He arrived in Culver City, California, in May 1932.
 The job began a sporadic relationship with moviemaking and with California, which was difficult but he endured in order to earn "a consistent salary that supported his family back home."

 Initially, he declared a desire to work on Mickey Mouse cartoons, not realizing that they were produced by Walt Disney Productions and not MGM.
 His first screenplay was for Today We Live, an adaptation of his short story "Turnabout", which received a mixed response.
 He then wrote a screen adaptation of Sartoris that was never produced.
 From 1932 to 1954, Faulkner worked on around 50 films.
 In early 1944, Faulkner wrote a screenplay adaptation of Ernest Hemingway's novel To Have and Have Not.
-The film, which starred Lauren Bacall and Humphrey Bogart, was released later that year and remains the only film with contributions from two Nobel Prize Laureates.
+The film was the first starring Lauren Bacall and Humphrey Bogart.
+Bogart and Bacall would star in Hawks's The Big Sleep, another film Faulkner worked on.